Causes of the First Intifada: Unpreparedness of the Israeli government and military for an uprising

 Israeli Minister of Defence Yitzhak Rabin visiting the Gaza Strip shortly after the outbreak of the First Intifada.
-Rabin at first underestimated the growing unrest, then enacted the "force, might, and beatings policy, and later, as Prime Minister, negotiated the Oslo Accords.
+Prior to the Intifada, Rabin led the Israeli government's "Iron Fist" policy.
+When the Intifada broke out, Rabin then at first underestimated the growing unrest and then enacted the "force, might, and beatings" policy.
+Later, as Prime Minister, he negotiated the Oslo Accords.

-Several commentators have argued that the Israeli government and military were significantly unprepared for a Palestinian uprising.
-According to Mouin Rabbani, "the intelligence services failed to anticipate and prevent it.
+Many commentators have argued that the Israeli government and military were significantly unprepared for a Palestinian uprising.
+According to Rabbani, "the intelligence services failed to anticipate and prevent it.
 Then the military high command refused to recognize the scope and character of the mass demonstrations and thereby facilitated their transformation into a coherent popular rebellion.
 And in the ensuing months and years, the Israeli military, still recovering from defeat in Lebanon, consistently failed to quell the uprising or even regain its deterrent profile vis-a-vis the population of the West Bank and Gaza Strip."
 According to Ido Zelkovitz of the Max Stern Yezreel Valley College, "the fact that the Israeli government was not ready for this popular resistance gave Palestinians an early advantage and helped Palestinians create this alternative local leadership while challenging the old guard of the PLO and Fatah."